MrDesjardins/stockgame/README.md

 - [x] Allow the user to draw on the canvas (only after the stock price)
 - [x] Clarify each day for the user area (vertical lines)
 - [x] Create an API endoint that take the user inputs and result a score
+- [x] Show the solution that diff the user input and the stock price
+- [x] Determine a logic to assign point (inside low/high gives X points, outside gives Y points)